zeezee300/openwms/README.md

-# <bindingName> Binding
+# OpenWMS Binding

-The binding should be compatible with the Warema WMS Stick (1002775), which contains both receiver and transmitter functions.
+The OpenWMS binding should be compatible with the Warema WMS Stick (1002775), which contains both receiver and transmitter functions.

+For _bidirectional_ actuators ("blinds") it is even possible to update the OpenHab item state if the actuator gets modified outside of OpenHab.

 ## Supported Things

 This binding supports the Warema USB-Stick transceivers as bridges for accessing sensors and actuators.
 Unfortunately, I only have one blind, so other devices could not be tested.
 In addition, the log of the WMS stick is not publicly documented.

 First of all you have to configure an Warema USB-Stick.
 This device has to be added manually to OpenHab and is represented by an _OpenWMS bridge_.

 You just have to set the right serial port.
 If everything is running fine you should see the _Current firmware version:_ of your USB-Stick in the properties of your bridge.

-## Discovery

-The devices may be automatically discovered by pressing the scan-button of your warema remote control and put in the Inbox or may be configured manually.
-After the bridge is configured, push the scan button and the USB-Stick receives a scan response message from any sensor or actuator.
-You can find the new device is put in the Inbox.
-Please note that currently only the preconfigured radio channel 17 is scanned.
-Other channel settings are supported but must be configured manually.

 ## Binding Configuration